Email invoicing

 <ToIntermediator>EMAIL</ToIntermediator>- TEAPPS:

-Email sending settings
+<NET_SERVICE_ID>EMAIL</NET_SERVICE_ID>Email sending settings

 Send all invoice emails with attachments

-Note: The sender does not receive a delivery confirmation or notification if email sending fails.
+The sender does not receive a delivery confirmation or notification if email sending fails.

 Send all invoice emails with merged PDF attachments

-Important: Sending with merged PDF attachments is not compatible with digitally signed PDF invoices.
+Sending with merged PDF attachments is not compatible with digitally signed PDF invoices.

 Send all invoice emails with invoice objections

-With this option, recipients must accept the invoice before accessing payment information.
+Recipients must accept the invoice before accessing payment information.
 They can also decline the invoice and optionally provide a reason.
 When an invoice is accepted or declined, the sender receives a notification, and the invoice status is updated in Maventa.

-Invoice XML as attachment to email invoice
+Invoice XML as email attachment

-You can attach an invoice XML file to email invoices.
-This enables the receiving party to obtain structured XML data instead of a PDF, making it easier to import the invoice directly into their invoicing systems.
-This feature was initially requested by the Netherlands, where Peppol does not support departmental divisions due to the lack of separate Peppol IDs.
-By attaching the XML to the email, departments can still receive structured invoice data and manually import it into their systems.
-Although developed for Dutch use case, this functionality is available for all countries without any restrictions.
+This feature was originally developed for the Netherlands, where Peppol does not support departmental divisions due to the lack of separate Peppol IDs.
+By attaching the XML to the email, departments can still receive structured invoice data and import it manually.
+The functionality is available for all countries.

-Header image to customize email
+Header image

 Header image requirements

-- Only PNG is allowed image format
+- Only PNG format is allowed

 Payment links

-Link can be given in an AdditionalDocumentReference element in UBL based formats (PeppolBIS 3.0, SiUBL 2.0) by defining the ID as “68” and DocumentDescription as “Payment link”.
-Link itself is given in the URI field.
+Provide the link in an AdditionalDocumentReference element in UBL-based formats (Peppol BIS 3.0, SiUBL 2.0) by setting the ID to “68” and DocumentDescription to “Payment link”.
+The link itself goes in the URI field.

 <cac:AdditionalDocumentReference>